 Is There a DIY Fake Blood That’s Not Sticky?

-This question is insane, partly because I love how specific it is, and partly because I’ve been so lucky to spend my day researching DIY fake blood recipes and homemade stage blood.
+This question is insane, partly because I love how specific it is, and partly because I’ve been so lucky to spend my day researching homemade stage blood.
 So I’m riding that high.

 This is the real deal, so if you want to learn how to make blood without corn syrup, this is where to start.
 Corn syrup is what makes this stuff sticky.

-I was bouncing around Reddit and found this DIY fake blood recipe that’s a little closer to frosting than I’d imagine, but that promises not to be sticky at all.
+I was bouncing around Reddit and found this recipe that’s a little closer to frosting than I’d imagine, but that promises not to be sticky at all.
 So another way to learn how to make stage blood without corn syrup is this edible recipe below.

 No-Stick Blood Recipe Ingredients:

 (8 oz) Water

 Step one: put the water and powdered sugar in a blender and combine on low.
 Then add the food coloring and spin on medium.
 You want to avoid froth.
 Lastly, blend in the cocoa powder.

 Once finished, ice a cake.
 Or, smear it all over your face and hands and then wash it off with ease.
 You’ve got your recipe AND less of a mess!